Glock 19 Gen 3 vs Gen 4 Differences

 • Availability of Aftermarket Part

-As with all Glock 19 generations, the Glock 19 Gen 3 and the Glock 19 Gen 4 retain their industry changing striker fire design.
+As in all Glock 19 comparisons, the Glock 19 Gen 3 and the Glock 19 Gen 4 retain their industry-changing striker fire design.
 This is one of the features that moved Glock to the head of the pack.
-You will feel the same 5.5-pound semi-double action trigger pull on both the Glock 19 Gen 3 and the Glock 19 Gen 4.
-In fact, if you have ever handled any of the Glock 19 Generations, you will quickly feel at home with either Gen 3 or 4 you pick up.
+You will feel the same 5.5-pound semi-double action trigger pull on both the Glock Gen 3 Vs. Gen 4.
+If you have ever handled any of the Glock 19 Generations, you will quickly feel at home with either Gen 3 or 4 you pick up.

-The traditional three-layer safety Glock safe fire system is still present.
-This gives you the luxury of quickly bringing your Glock Gen 3 or 4 into action.
-Without the fear of accidentally discharging the weapon by dropping it.
+Furthermore, another way to tell how to tell what gen your Glock is is if the traditional three-layer safety Glock safe fire system is still present.
+This gives you the luxury of quickly bringing your Glock Gen 3 or 4 into action without the fear of accidentally discharging the weapon by dropping it.
 The Glock safe fire system renders the Glock physically incapable of firing in such a situation.

-When looking at the forward edge of the grip you will notice the same finger grooves on both models.
-In this profile, there is no difference between Glock 19 Gen 3 and Gen 4.
-Why is that a selling point you may ask?
-Well, if you already own a Glock Gen 3 and have a favorite holster for it you're in luck.
-The same holster works for the Glock 19 4th Generation pistol.
-That's a price difference that is also cost saving.
+When looking at the forward edge of the grip, you will notice the same finger grooves on both models.
+In this profile, there is no difference between Glock Gen 3 Vs. Gen 4.
+Why is that a selling point, you may ask?
+Well, if you already own a Glock 19 Gen 3 and have a favorite holster, you're in luck.
+The same holster works for the 4th Generation pistol.
+That's a price difference that is also cost-saving.

-And who doesn't like to change their guns up just a bit to fit their own style?
+And who doesn't like to change their guns up just a bit to fit their style?
 The Glock 19 Gen 4 upgrades are equally abundant as those found for the Glock 19 Gen 3.
-Whether it's a lighter trigger, better sights, or something more radical, you will find many aftermarket upgrades.
-This being said, if you happen to not be experienced at such upgrades bear this in mind.
-If you are going to depend on your Glock Gen 3 or Gen 4 for your life, use a professional for tricky upgrades.
+You will find many aftermarket upgrades, whether it's a lighter trigger, better sights, or something more radical.
+That being said, if you do not have experience with such upgrades, bear this in mind.
+If you are going to depend on your Glock Gen 3 Vs. Gen 4 for your life, use a professional for tricky upgrades.

 • Backstraps